technofocus-pte/amlmlopsdepth/Lab 5/Lab 5.md

 learning in the Azure Machine Learning studio.
 This model will predict rental demand for a bike sharing service.

-You won't write any code in this tutorial, you'll use the studio interface to perform training.
+You won't write any code in this lab; you'll use the studio interface to perform training.

+Expected duration – 60 minutes

 ## **Exercise 1: Getting the environment ready**